Special Occasions

 "The people who walked in darkness Have seen a great light; Those who dwelt in the land of the shadow of death, Upon them a light has shined."

-Understanding: This prophecy symbolizes hope, with Jesus’ birth bringing light to those in spiritual darkness.
+In plain words: This prophecy symbolizes hope, with Jesus’ birth bringing light to those in spiritual darkness.